-For 2014, Guyana published an annual export quota of 1,648 live, wild-sourced animals.
-This was reduced to 1,000 animals for 2015 and 2016.
-Exports reported by Guyana fell well short of this number, with 469, 710 and 858 animals exported in 2014, 2015 and 2016, respectively.
+For 2015 to 2017, Guyana published an annual export quota of 1,000 live, wild-sourced animals.
+Exports reported by Guyana fell well short of this number, with 710 and 858 animals exported in 2015 and 2016, respectively.
+Guyana reported exporting 400 animals to the United States in 2017 but importing countries report 643.
 The majority were reported as purpose 'T', the main importing country being the United States.